adrian-1990/bjj-homepage/README.md

 ### Video

-When viewing the video on the live site the video was not appearing.
+When viewing the video on the live site the below error was appearing.

 ![youtube video](https://user-images.githubusercontent.com/79532281/144613466-c504655d-1929-4640-9a22-6beac8da54e4.png)

-I searched Google and found the issue to be in the link I copied over.
+* I searched Google and found the issue to be in the link I copied over.
 The link had the video as /watch which is incorrect when embedding into code.

 ![youtube watch](https://user-images.githubusercontent.com/79532281/144613626-b4a10fde-857d-45f4-9062-ce7e8c8feb22.png)

-I amended the link to /embed and this fixed the error.
+* I amended the link to /embed and this fixed the error.
 Video is now working on the site.

 ![youtube embed](https://user-images.githubusercontent.com/79532281/144614218-7d72728d-c246-46f3-a0c7-36eacb4aa783.png)